vanhoangkha/000067-Container-ECS-Fargate/content/_index.md

 ---
-title : "Monolith to Microservices with Docker and AWS Fargate" date :  "`r Sys.Date()`" weight : 1 chapter : false
+title : "Monolithic app to Microservices with Docker, ECS and AWS Fargate" weight : 1 chapter : false
 ---

-# Monolith to Microservices with Docker and AWS Fargate
+# Monolithic app to Microservices with Docker, ECS and AWS Fargate

 #### Overview